ClearGate-Int/Burp_Collector/README.md

   -b, --bitrix

-      Generate API Endpoints to xlsx file based on JSON/XML Content-Type via Burp Response (Recommended for Bitrix24 Task)
+      Collect and extract all API Endpoints you interacted with during the test (SOAP, REST, and GraphQL) to an Excel file - Highly recommended.

    -p, --postman

-      Collect --bitrix result to JSON file with body and parameters for Postman Application
+      Collect and extract all API Endpoints with their body and parameters to a Postman collection - Highly recommended.

    -w, --wordlist

-      Create a tailored wordlist for your target (Based on Requests/Responses including Headers/Cookies and body
+      Create a tailored wordlist for your target (Based on Requests/Responses/Cookies/Headers etc') - Recommended!

    -J, --js

-      Collect JS/MAP URLs based on Burp response via REGEX to Excel file
+      Collect and extract all JS/MAP URLs encountered during the test to an Excel file - Fast.

    -d, --domain

-      Collect JSON files based on Burp response via REGEX to Excel file - Fast.
+      Collect and extract all subdomains encountered during the test into an Excel file - Fast.

   -i, --api

-      Collect APIs and PATHs based on Burp response via REGEX
+      Collect and extract possible APIs found in files during the test to an Excel file - It might generate a lot of junk, but it could be helpful if used right.

    -j, --json

-      Collect JSON Files based on Burp request PATH via REGEX
+      Collect and extract all JSON files encountered during the test into an Excel file - Fast.

   -s, --secrets

-      Collect Secrets (AWS/Google keys, etc') based on Burp response via REGEX (Can be a bit slow...)
+      Collect and extract all possible secrets (AWS/Google/Firebase, etc') that might be disclosed - Most of the time the output will be False-Positive.

   -pe, --postoexcel

-      Convert Postman files to Excel - Prepare a direcotry containing all Postman files (fast)
+      Convert Postman collections to an Excel file - Recommended!

   -u, --urls

-      Collect URLs based on Burp response via REGEX
+      Collect and extract all URLs encountered during the test to an Excel file - This can be slow depending on the project size.

   -t, --threads